misrab/docs/Dai.md

 **Target Rate Feedback Mechanism:** means the way the Dai Credit System adjusts the Target Rate to cause market forces to maintain stability around the Target Rate.

+**SDR:** The Special Drawing Rights, a basket of national currencies maintained by the International Monetary Fund.
+Widely seen in finance as the most stable reference point for real world values.

 ## Links

 [Chat](https://chat.makerdao.com/) - Primary platform of community interaction